 History of Sex Workers in Thailand

-The way the walking street in Phuket (and other places) works, we quickly assume that Sex work is legal in Thailand, but not!
+The way the walking street in Phuket (and other places like Bangkok or Pattaya) works, we quickly assume that prostitution is legal in Thailand, but not!
 Under the 1996 Prevention and Suppression of Prostitution Act, prostitution is prohibited.
 But everything happens so openly here – That means there is a Grey area!
-The government may declare it illegal, but people and clients have found ways of bartering sex in the form of Massage parlours, Beer Bars and many more!
+The Thailand government may declare it illegal, but people and clients have found ways of bartering sex in the form of Massage parlours, Beer Bars and many more!

-There are even freelance sex workers in Thailand now.
+There are even freelance sex workers in Thailand now – men, women and transgenders.
 The rates of each typology vary, apparently.
-There are escort services also in cities like Phuket.

 Sadly, poverty has led lakhs of rural Thai people to take up this job.
 Many Thais consider it the best to make quick money to help themselves and their families.
-The industry has grown so big that we saw “Non-Thai” sex workers too (They weren’t South-East Asians)
+The industry has grown so big that we saw “Non-Thai” prostitutes too.
+We saw many Non-South Asian dancers at bars and dancing floors in Phuket.

 On the second day in Phuket, I had to take up an hour of mock driving lessons at Aussie divers at Patong in their office premise pool.
-After the mock dive, we were sure we would go to Karon point or the Big Budhha point for the sunset.
+Neither I nor mom likes crowd.
+Patong street means crowd.
+So, after the mock dive, we were sure we would go to Karon point or the Big Buddha point for the sunset.
 But once we were out on the street, it was shocking to see a less crowded city.

 The wandering began with the greatest doubt and drilling.
 You name a cuisine, that restaurant is there in Patong.
 Egyptian, Greek, Turkish, Indian, South African, Japanese, Israeli, and Russian. – All restaurants looked empty and weren’t ready to take customers in for lunch.

 We met a couple from Poland who were confused and looking for a place for lunch like us.
 Somehow we settled in restaurant i-Kroon and had tasty Mango sticky rice with them.
 The couple wasn’t happy with the sober vibe of Patong and left for Old Phuket for a better lively vibe.
-In contrast, mom and I decided to remain in Patong and know why Patong was dead then.
+In contrast, mom and I decided to remain in Patong and know why Patong was dead later in the noon.

 Where is that hyped and vibed Patong street???